 2020–21 Season: The Adlers: Live at the Drive-In

-Kseniia currently resides in San Francisco, where she is a pianist and vocal coach in the Adler Fellowship at San Francisco Opera.
+Polstiankina Barrad currently resides in San Francisco, where she is a pianist and vocal coach in the Adler Fellowship Program at San Francisco Opera.
 She graduated with her master’s degree in Collaborative Piano from the College-Conservatory of Music in Cincinnati where she completed her DMA in Piano Performance studying with Awadagin Pratt.